 Interning with the Women’s Rights in Palestine Program

-Whilst this internship program runs year round, we believe it’s also a great opportunity as a summer internship for university students (see more information in the next section).
-This is a unique experience for students and non-students interested in the civil, human and legal rights of women in the West Bank, as well as for anyone wanting to promote Palestinian women’s independence.
-If you wish to travel the region and want to gain an in-depth understanding of the locals and their culture, the issues faced and the effects of the ongoing Israeli occupation on Palestinian women, this project is for you!
+This internship program runs year-round and offers a valuable summer opportunity for university students.
+It provides a unique experience for anyone interested in women’s civil, human, and legal rights in the West Bank, promoting Palestinian women’s independence.
+If you wish to travel and gain insight into local culture and the impacts of the Israeli occupation on Palestinian women, this project is for you!

 Summer Volunteer and Internship Programs